 Bottom line: The Fullertons are keeping their versions simple, determined simply to put them out there and get on with subsequent virtual albums — Neon Leon's lay-it-down-and-play-it-all-around philosophy.

-Anyhow, to book the band or get permission to record a song you found on this site, contact us at info at thefullertons dot net.
+Anyhow, to get permission to record a song you found on this site, just contact us at info at thefullertons dot net.
 We'll fix you right up.